Greedy Poisson Rejection Sampling: Greedy Poisson Rejection Sampling

-We now turn our attention to analyzing the runtime of \Cref{alg:global_gprs} and find the following surprising result: the expected runtime of GPRS matches that of standard rejection sampling. \begin{theorem}[Expected Runtime] Let $Q$ and $P$ be the target and proposal distributions for \Cref{alg:global_gprs}, respectively, and $r = dQ/dP$ their density ratio.
+Remember that picking $\sigma$ according to \Cref{eq:stretch_fn} ensures that GPRS is \textbf{correct by construction}.
+To complete the picture, in \Cref{sec:measure_theoretic_construction} we prove that $(\tilde{T}, \tilde{X})$ always exists and \Cref{alg:global_gprs} terminates with probability $1$.
+We now turn our attention to analyzing the runtime of \Cref{alg:global_gprs} and surprisingly, we find that the expected runtime of GPRS matches that of standard rejection sampling; see \Cref{sec:expectation_and_variance_of_global_gprs_runtime} for the proof.
+Note that in our analyses, we identify GPRS's time complexity with the number of arrivals of $\Pi$ it simulates.
+Moreover, we assume that we can evaluate $\sigma$ in $\Oh(1)$ time. \begin{theorem}[Expected Runtime] Let $Q$ and $P$ be the target and proposal distributions for \Cref{alg:global_gprs}, respectively, and $r = dQ/dP$ their density ratio.
 Let $N$ denote the number of samples simulated by the algorithm before it terminates.
 Then,

+where $\Var[\cdot]$ denotes the variance of a random variable. \end{theorem} Furthermore, using ideas from the work of \citet{liu2018rejection}, we can show the following upper bound on the fractional moments of the index; see \Cref{sec:fractional_moments_of_index} for the proof. \begin{theorem}[Fractional Moments of the Index] Let $Q$ and $P$ be the target and proposal distributions for \Cref{alg:global_gprs}, respectively, and $r = dQ/dP$ their density ratio.
+Let $N$ denote the number of samples simulated by the algorithm before it terminates.
+Then, for $\alpha \in (0, 1)$ we have